spaceyjase/godot-bulletml-prototype/README.md

 # godot-bulletml-prototype

-Small prototype using bulletml in godot based on bullmllib source found here: <https://github.com/dmanning23/BulletMLLib>
+Small prototype using bulletml in godot based on BulletMLLib source found here: <https://github.com/dmanning23/BulletMLLib>

 The original repository relies on the Microsoft Xna Framework.
 Here, this has been replace with godot native types (e.g. Vector2).